Prometheus-Apeiron/The-Abundance-Declaration/DECLARATION.md

 - **Anna Coote & Andrew Percy**, *The Case for Universal Basic Services* — the definitive policy framework for UBS.
 - **Guy Standing**, *Basic Income: And How We Can Make It Happen* — the case for UBI, included for completeness.
 - Research on **"Decent Living Standards"** — academic work by Narasimha Rao, Jihoon Min, and others quantifying the material requirements for wellbeing across countries.

+This list is intentionally comprehensive for deeper exploration and verification.

 ---